Hawai’i Trip Journal 2010

 We visited a long wooden swinging bridge to the taro fields, noted in the Fodor’s as, if not the most exciting thing on Kaua’i, good for a thrill.
 When it started to swing (and it was quite long, maybe 100-150 feet), I decided that I didn’t need the thrill and retreated summarily.
 After all, I wasn’t going to pick taro; all I would do at the other end was turn around and come back, plus there was a healthy channel of water underneath.

-As is usually the case, Lindy was more enchanted with the shops than I was, so, while sitting on a bench in the shade, I discovered on my iPhone that our son Robin and daughter-in-law Erica had their second child, Joey, a bit early.
-The news came in a dramatic email (with photo) from our daughter Miranda, as she passed on the narrative of the birth night and expressed her relief that Joey was finally in the world.
+Lindy was more enchanted with the shops than I was, so, while sitting on a bench in the shade, I discovered on my iPhone that our son Robin and daughter-in-law Erica had their second child, Joey, a bit early.
+The news came in a dramatic email (with photo) from our daughter Miranda, as she passed on a narrative of the birth night.

 We were hot and tired by then.
 She was for eating her yummy right away, and I was for drinking one of the papayas Noniland-style.
-It was messy but worth it—a celebration of the Now.
+It was messy but worth it.

 Afterward we circled the vendors for about an hour and bought all sorts of things for low prices, especially given the exorbitant cost of same items in the markets here.
 We got twelve bananas for a dollar, a humungous papaya for $1.50, an even more humungous pumpkin squash for $2, two giant avocados for $1 each.